rgrannell1/kale/README.md

 ### Changelog

+#### v0.7.0

+- Fixed validation of config files; specifying only literals in a config file caused undefined errors.

 #### v0.6.0

 - Added support for named patterns drawn from ,json pattern files (see CLI help for more details)